Bhavika-Mittal/Canva-Designs/README.md

 This repository contains links to my original Canva designs created to help with personal productivity, organization, and self-improvement.
 These templates are useful for daily, weekly, and monthly planning, as well as tracking habits, expenses, and junk food consumption.

-Feel free to use or customize them for your own routine!

 📝 Available Templates

 Daily Planner 1 — https://www.canva.com/design/DAGr1yDG-AI/mxaZ1nEAilrRBOXM-aQH6Q/edit?utm_content=DAGr1yDG-AI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton